oschrenk/notes/programming-scala.md

 Tail recursion

 You may be concerned that recursive calls will consume excessive stack space.
 Scala can apply an optimisation, called _tail recursion_ to stop them consuming stack space.
-A tail call is a methidcall where the caller immediately returns the value eg.
+A tail call is a method call where the caller immediately returns the value eg.

 ```
 def method1: Int = 1